 Rectification Orders Part 3: A game-changer or more of the same?

-By Peter Micevski, Solicitor, Lovegrove Smith & Cotton
+By Peter Micevski, Lovegrove & Cotton – Construction and Planning Lawyers

-As previously discussed, in July 2014, Victoria will implement new amendments to the Building Act 1993 that have been aimed at increasing consumer protection in the domestic building space.
-Among the notable amendments will be the introduction of ‘Rectification Orders’, where the Victorian Building Authority (“VBA”) will have the power to appoint building inspectors to attend domestic building sites and have the power to issue rectification orders on builders if the situation warrants this.
+As previously discussed, in July 2014, Victoria implemented new amendments to the Building Act 1993 that were aimed at increasing consumer protection in the domestic building space.
+Among the notable amendments was the introduction of ‘Rectification Orders’, where the Victorian Building Authority (“VBA”) holds the power to appoint building inspectors to attend domestic building sites and issue rectification orders on builders if the situation warrants this.

 A rectification order may include not only terms as to the rectification and completion of works but also to compel the owner to pay money to the builder at a certain time (perhaps on completion of the work) or perhaps to pay monies into a trust account pending completion.